dejanmarich/kafka-task/ansible/README.md

 # Prepare repos

-Clone the repo from github to your destination on the Ansible controller machine.
+Clone the repo from GitHub to your destination on the Ansible controller machine (provided in cdk deployment).
 This setup was designed to make deployment of various Confluent components on multiple environments and servers (test, dev, production, etc.).
 Playbooks are separated for each service, in case you want to run `Zookeeper` on 3 nodes, and `Kafka` on 4 nodes or similar.

-Example for deploying *Zookeeper* and *Kafka* on 3 node cluster in *test* environment.
+Example for deploying *Zookeeper* and *Kafka* on 3 node cluster in a *test* environment.
 List of playbooks:
 **confluent_core.yml** - get confluent packages with necessary binary files /opt/confluent-{version}/<br/>
 **confluent_zookeeper.yml** - deploy Zookeeper <br/>
 **confluent_kafka.yml** - deploy Kafka<br/>
-**confluent_destroy.yml** - if something goes wrong, run it to delete everything so you can start from the scratch (except for package download)
+**confluent_destroy.yml** - if something goes wrong, run it to delete everything so you can start from scratch (except for package download)
 1. Create hosts file or change existing file. (e.g. hosts.test):
 ```
 # CONFLUENT-CORE